-- Tempeh doesn’t need to be cooked, so barbecue it until the sauce is nicely bubbling and the tempeh is warmed through.
+- Tempeh doesn’t need to be cooked, so heat until the sauce is nicely bubbling and the tempeh is warmed through.

-Baking tempeh is probably the simplest way to prepare it.
+Baking is probably the simplest way to prepare tempeh.
 I usually bake tempeh as part of an oven dinner, with roasted potatoes and vegetables.
 Then I serve it with my favorite Buddha bowl sauce.